 - Pretreatment upstream of RO to remove suspended solids which can foul membranes.

-- Some types of effluent treatment.
+- Certain types of effluent treatment.

-- Some oil / water separation applications.
+- Certain oil and water separation applications.

 Microfiltration, like other membrane processes, requires precisely applied pretreatment in order to prevent frequent and/or irreversible membrane fouling.
 The WaterProfessionals® have extensive experience applying this and other water treatment technologies to assure economical, effective long-term operation.